 The car parks are run in the main jointly between the Carnival and local charities.
 You are advised to use the official car parks, there have been incidents in the past when cars parked on private land and were clamped and were charged several hundred pounds to get their cars released.
 Bridgwater Carnival has no control over this practice and cannot accept any liability.
 You have been warned!
 Should you unfortunately find yourself in the position where you car is clamped or you are fined see the useful guide to your rights under parking laws from GoCompare.

 Why not take the hassle out of driving and come by coach, many coach firms now run trips to Bridgwater Carnival, see our Coach Trips page.

-The Carnival will commence at 7.00 p.m.
-Main roads into the town will be closed to traffic from 6.30 p.m.
+The main Carnival procession will commence at 6.00 p.m.
+Many roads into the town will be closed to traffic from 4 p.m. some earlier for the grandstands see above.
 The procession will take approximately two hours to pass any given point.
-We usually attract in around 120 entries of all descriptions.
+We usually attract around 120 entries of all descriptions.

-Any queries concerning traffic management should be directed to our Traffic Officer Chris Mockridge.
+Any queries concerning traffic management should be directed to our Traffic Management Director, Chris Mockridge.

 Finally many thanks for supporting Bridgwater Carnival and please remember the carnival raises many thousands of pounds for charity via your donations so please help us to smash last years total by giving as much as you can to support our many worthy causes.